Algebras of Non-Local Screenings and Diagonal Nichols Algebras: Super Lie type

-\begin{lem} For $m_{ij}$ as above, smallness holds under the condition \end{lem} \begin{proof} Smallness \ref{smalltheorems} for all monomials holds under the assumptions $|\alpha_i|\leq 1$, which means $2d'r'\leq 1,\;2d''r''\leq 1$, and $m_{ij}$ positive definite.
-By Sylvester's criterion, this is equivalent to $\mathrm{det}(m_{ij})>0$ and to the principal minor being positive definite.
-The principal minor is a rescaling of the root lattices $\g',\g''$, so it is positive definite for $r',r''>0$.\\ \end{proof} \begin{ese} For type $A(n,m)$ these conditions read
+\end{lem} \begin{proof} Subpolarity in Section~\ref{smallTheorems} for all monomials holds under the assumptions $|\alpha_i|\leq 1$, which means $2d'm'\leq 1$, $2d''m''\leq 1$, and $(m_{ij})$ positive definite.
+By Sylvester's criterion, this is equivalent to $\det (m_{ij})>0$ and to the principal minor being positive definite.
+The principal minor is a~rescaling of the root lattices $\g'$, $\g''$, so it is positive definite for $m',m''>0$. \end{proof}